QANSIGLIERE/Image-Processing-Library/README.md

 -   `compare2Images(imagePath1, imagePath2, pathToDifferenceFolder)` - it compares two different or similar .PNG images
     with the same resolution, generates a file with different pixes and returns a number of the different pixels
 -   `getPixelColor(pathToImage, x, y)` - it returns [R, G, B] color of any specific pixel for the provided image
+-   `replaceRectangles(inputPath, outputPath, rectangles, color)` - it will replace any rectangles on the image by provided color

 ## Related Videos